 - In a small bowl, combine barbecue sauce, honey, and dry mustard; stir to blend thoroughly.
-Coat chicken generously on all sides with some of the barbecue sauce mixture.
-Arrange coated chicken in a single layer over sweet potato and pineapple mixture, overlapping if necessary.
+Brush the chicken generously on all sides with some of the barbecue sauce mixture.
+Pour about half of the remaining barbecue sauce over the chicken and refrigerate the rest..

 Tips and Variations